|

 Magnolia sacilifolia

-is a deciduous tree with gray to gray-brown barks found in forests
+is a deciduous tree with gray to gray-brown bark found in forests in

-blades measuring 6-12cm in length, and 2-5cm in width, in the shape
+measuring 6-12cm in length and 2-5cm in width, in the shape of a

-pointed tips, and cuneate bases, also with a thin texture.
+pointed tips, and cuneate bases, and possessing a thin texture.
 With

 develop.
 Three of the perianth segments are small and sepal-like,